nianliu/design-patterns/README.md

 Define an object that encapsulates how a set of objects interact.
 Mediator promotes loose coupling by keeping objects from referring to each other explicitly, and it lets you vary their interaction independently.

+#### Observer a.k.a publish-subscribe
+Define a one-to-many dependency between objects so that when one object changes state, all its dependents are notified and updated automatically.

 ## Relationships
 #### Decorator vs Proxy
 * Decorator informs and empowers its client